CFB Edmonton: Today

-The principal function of the CFB Edmonton today is to field a general purpose combat-effective mechanized brigade group, or any portion thereof, ready for deployment to a minimal-intensity battlefield in accordance with assigned tasks.
+The principal function of the CFB Edmonton today is to field a general-purpose combat-effective mechanized brigade group, or any portion thereof, ready for deployment to a minimal-intensity battlefield in accordance with assigned tasks.

 CFB Edmonton is the headquarters of 3rd Canadian Division, the highest army authority in western Canada, and 1 Canadian Mechanized Brigade Group (1 CMBG), the only Regular Force brigade group in the region.
-The base is situated at Steele Barracks (named for Sir Sam Steele) just north of the city.
+The base is at Steele Barracks (named for Sir Sam Steele) just north of the city.
 The area formerly known as CFB Griesbach within the city itself is no longer operational.
-All buildings and land having been sold and are no longer Crown assets.
-The final closure was announced by Minister MacKay in 2012.
+All buildings and land were sold and are no longer Crown assets.
+The final closure was announced by Minister Peter MacKay in 2012.
 The base as a collective is an important part of the community surrounding Edmonton and is home to some of the most prestigious and experienced units in the Canadian Military.

 The 3rd Battalion, Princess Patricia's Canadian Light Infantry, along with elements of Lord Strathcona's Horse (Royal Canadians) and 1 Combat Engineer Regiment (all part of 1 CMBG) were chosen to be a part of Canada's military response to the September 11, 2001 attacks and were deployed on combat operations to Afghanistan (including Operation Anaconda) in 2001 and 2002.
 Units from the base were deployed to Kandahar, Afghanistan, as part of the Canadian Forces command takeover in that area as well.
 Units from Edmonton were also deployed on domestic operations such as to assist with the Red River Flood in 1997 (where the entire 1 CMBG was deployed) and, more recently, as a part of Operation Peregrine in response to the forest fires in British Columbia in 2003.
 Units from CFB Edmonton were also deployed on numerous peacekeeping operations, including to Bosnia and Kosovo, among others.

 At the end of March 2010 there were 4,237 regular military, 905 reserve Class A, B, and C forces, and 665 civilian workers at CFB Edmonton.
 CFB Edmonton has around one-third of the Canadian army's fighting power.

-In February 2012, it was reported that the Alberta Government had been in contact with the federal government and military officials in Ottawa and Edmonton over the use of the runway for MEDIVAC flights with the planned closure of Edmonton City Centre Airport.
-Alberta Deputy Premier Doug Horner said that he had spoken with the Minister of National Defence, Peter MacKay, and the Minister of Public Works, Rona Ambrose for further discussion.
+In February 2012, the Alberta government, the federal government and military officials in Ottawa and Edmonton discussed the use of the runway for medical evacuation flights with the planned closure of Edmonton City Centre Airport.
+Alberta Deputy Premier Doug Horner said that he had spoken with the Minister of National Defence, Peter MacKay, and the Minister of Public Works, Rona Ambrose, for further discussion.
 It was ultimately decided to operate all medical flights out of a purpose-built facility at the Edmonton International Airport.

 On June 7, 2013, the base hosted the raising of a rainbow flag to kick off Edmonton Pride, the first time that the flag was flown on a Canadian military base.

 CFB Edmonton also participated in Operation Unifier in Ukraine, 2015–2016.